BbekShr/Coding_exercise/2. SQL queries/Readme.md

 ![reward viz](../assets/reward_status_viz_2.png)

-Which brand has the most spend among users who were created within the past 6 months?
+**Which brand has the most spend among users who were created within the past 6 months?
+Which brand has the most transactions among users who were created within the past 6 months?**
-Which brand has the most transactions among users who were created within the past 6 months?
+- For the past 6 months, Cracker Barrel Cheese has the most spending among users with spending of $1097.46 whereas, Pepsi has the most transactions among the users with 16 transactions
 ![brand_trend](../assets/Brand_trend.png)

 SQL code: